Howick, Quebec

 Howick is the third smallest municipality in the Canadian province of Quebec, located in Le Haut-Saint-Laurent Regional County Municipality.
-The population as of the Canada 2021 Census was 850.
-Situated along the English River in the heart of the Chateauguay Valley, it is approximately 50 minutes southwest of Montreal and 20 minutes north of the Canada–United States border.
+The population as of the 2021 Canadian census was 850.
+Situated along the English River in the heart of the Châteauguay Valley, it is approximately 50 minutes southwest of Montreal and 20 minutes north of the Canada–United States border.

 Geography

 Lakes & Rivers

 The following waterways pass through or are situated within the municipality's boundaries: